SODALITE-EU/ide/README.md

 Follow the following procedure to download the SODALITE IDE, build and install it into your Eclipse installation:

 1. Clone SODALITE IDE repository from GitHub: `git clone https://github.com/SODALITE-EU/ide.git`.
 This will create a local folder, hereafter referenced as *$IDE_REPO*
 2. Open a CLI and go to *$IDE_REPO/dsl/org.sodalite.IDE.parent* folder.
-Build the SODALITE IDE Eclipse repository (i.e. update site) using Maven, with this command: `mvn clean verify`
+Build the SODALITE IDE Eclipse repository (i.e. update site) using Maven, with this command: `mvn clean verify -U`
 3. Once complete, open the Eclipse Modeling Tools instance.
 4. Select the menu option: *Help/Install New Software...*.
 Click on the *Add* button.
 In the dialog, give the name *"SODALITE IDE"* and click on the *Local* button.
 Navigate to the path *$IDE_REPO/dsl/org.sodalite.IDE.parent/org.sodalite.IDE.repository/target/repository/*.
 Then, click on *Add* button.
 5. Following the same procedure as before add the following external software repositories to your list of software sites: